publiccodenet/blog/_posts/2019-12-13-notes-from-community-call-5-december-2019.md

 date: 2019-12-13
 author: Jan Ainali
 type: blogpost
-excerpt: News from Mexico City, and when to apply the Standard
+excerpt: An update from Mexico City, and when to apply the Standard
 categories:
   - Community call
 ---